zarusz/Training_IoT/08_Temp_Motion.md

     * Notice we have one feature controller to measure both temperature and humidity.
     * Use the controller class `Loop()` method to read the sensor and send out messages to topic `sensor`.
     * Use port `6`.
   * Push the data every 10 seconds.
-Use the `TimeUtil::IntervalPassed()` method to avoid blocking the application loop.
+    * Use the `TimeUtil::IntervalPassed()` method to avoid blocking the application loop.
-  * Ideally make readings of humidity and temperature and send message sending with a different time offset.
+    * After each 10 second interval send only one humidity or temperature e.g.: 10s, temp, 10s, humidity, 10s, temp, 10s, humidity.
   * The web app already understands `temperatureSensor` and `humiditySensor` feature types.

 To recall from laboratory `06_JSON_2Relay`, the temperature/humidity sensor reading JSON are: